 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate (HSC) or Record of School Achievement (RoSA).
 VET courses are designed to deliver workplace-specific skills and knowledge and cover a wide range of careers and industries.
-VET courses for secondary students are developed by NSW Educational Standards Authority (NESA) and are based on national training packages.
+VET courses for secondary students are developed by the NSW Educational Standards Austhority (NESA) and are based on national training packages.

-VET courses allow students to gain both HSC or RoSA qualifications and a national qualification or a statement of attainment recognised throughout Australia as part of the Australian Qualification Framework (AQF).
-These qualifications are widely recognised by industry, employers and tertiary training providers and universities and will assist students to progress to various education and training sectors and employment.
+VET courses allow students to gain both HSC or RoSA qualifications and a qualification recognised throughout Australian as part of the Australian Qualification Framework (AQF).
+These qualifications are widely recognised by industry, employers and tertiary training providers (such as TAFENSW and Universities) and will assist students to move easily between various education and training sectors and employment.

-Public Schools NSW, Ultimo is accredited as a Registered Training Organisation (RTO 90072) to deliver and assess VET qualifications to secondary students.
+Public Schools NSW, Ultimo is accredited as a Registered Training Organisation (RTO) to deliver and assess VET qualifications to secondary students.